 Since the goal of a good chlorella supplement is one that gives our bodies the most access to the most nutrition, and thus more health benefits, the pulverizing method is the way to go.

 Instead of softening, or cracking the cell wall, a pulverized chlorella cell wall method allows your body full access to chlorella’s amazing nutrition.
 Pulverized chlorella provides the highest digestibility of any kind of chlorella.
-Whether you take chlorella in a powder, tablet, or granule form, make sure it is a pulverized cell wall chlorella for maximum absorption and benefit.
+Whether you take chlorella in a powder or tablet form, make sure it is a pulverized cell wall chlorella for maximum absorption and benefit.

-Sun Chlorella has been the leading chlorella brand for nearly 50 years and for good reason.
-We pioneered the pulverized chlorella cell wall method.
+Sun Chlorella has been the leading chlorella brand since 1969 and for good reason.
+We pioneered the utilization of dyno-mill to pulverize the chlorella cell wall.
 The pulverization process is very similar to milling wheat.
 Which leaves all the nutrients available at peak levels for maximum digestion.
 Still to this day, Sun Chlorella is the most digestible chlorella on the market.

 How Much Should I Take?